Sheila Pepe

 Sheila Pepe (born Morristown, New Jersey, 1959) is an artist and educator living and working in Brooklyn, New York.
 She is a prominent figure as a lesbian cross-disciplinary artist, whose work employs conceptualism, surrealism, and craft to address feminist and class issues.
 Her most notable work is characterized as site-specific installations of web-like structure crocheted from domestic and industrial material, although she works with sculpture and drawing as well.
 She has shown in museums and art galleries throughout the United States.

 Pepe's installations are made linear elements such as string, rope, shoelaces, and industrial rubber bands.
 They are the result of a process she has called "improvisational crochet."

 As a lesbian feminist (and one-time lesbian separatist in the 1980s), Pepe emphasizes that her work is influenced by the work of women before her.
 She cites Judy Chicago's The Dinner Party and Eva Hesse's Hang Up as formative influences on her practice.

 Education

-Pepe received her BA in 1981 at Albertus Magnus College in New Haven, CT, followed shortly by a BFA in ceramics at Massachusetts School of Art, Boston, in 1983.
+Pepe attended Bayley-Ellard High School in Madison, New Jersey, and received her BA in 1981 at Albertus Magnus College in New Haven, CT, followed shortly by a BFA in ceramics at Massachusetts School of Art, Boston, in 1983.
 She studied blacksmithing at the Haystack Mountain School of Crafts, Deer Isle, Maine, in 1984.
 In 1994 she received a fellowship to attend the Skowhegan School of Painting and Sculpture, Skowhegan, Maine, completed her MFA at the School of the Museum of Fine Arts, Boston, in 1995.